ishaqmusaq/alx-system_engineering-devops/README.md

-move the file betty from /tmp to /tmp/my_first_directory
+delete the file betty from /tmp/my_first_directory